danjulio/gCore-featherwing/README.md

 A TI TPS63051 boost-buck converter provides gCore's 3.3V power supply at up to 500 mA.
 Unlike many other development boards that only use a buck-converter (or inefficient linear regulator), it assures a valid 3.3V power supply even when the battery is depleted.

 #### Dual ICR10440 Li-Ion batteries
-A pair of AAA-sized Li-Ion batteries allows for relatively thin enclosures.
+A pair of AAA-sized Li-Ion batteries allow for relatively thin enclosures.
 The batteries are connected in parallel with each battery in series with a PTC to allow them to equalize during charge and discharge and protect from shorts.
 They are capable of powering a device for a couple of hours of run-time.
 Quality ICR10440 cells can be found on Amazon.
 Since the charger can provide up to 450-500 mA when gCore is powered down always use two cells so the per-cell charge current doesn't exceed its recommended maximum.

 A larger battery may also be used by connecting it to the terminals of one of the ICR10440 batteries.